romainguy/combo-breaker/README.md

 ## Roadmap

-- Properly support paragraphs with styles of different line heights.
 - Backport to earlier API levels.
-- Optimizations!
+- Lines containing styles of different line heights can lead to improper flow around certain shapes.
 - More comprehensive `TextFlowLayoutResult`.
 - Paths with multiple contours are treated as a single shape.
 A future feature will allow such paths to be treated as multiple shapes.